Learn the Latest Techniques to Identify Synthetic Diamonds from GIA Researchers – Seating is Limited.

 Hands-on sample examination of natural and synthetic diamonds

 Hands-on operation of GIA instruments including the GIA iD100™, GIA DiamondCheck™ and the GIA UV Lamp with Viewing Cabinet.

 GIA Alumni receive a 10% discount.
 This member benefit is available to all global GIA Alumni when registering for this seminar.
 Please communicate your alumni status for validation when registering.

 Previous gemological training and/or experience recommended.

-Offered at most GIA locations worldwide, seminar dates coincide with major gem and jewelry trade shows in the same city.
+New dates and locations may be added throughout the year.
 Seating is limited to less than 20 participants (depending on location).

 Instructor: GIA Hong Kong campus gemology instructor